dbgingerich/dbgingerich.github.io/tools.md

 The goal of drinking water and wastewater treatment is to reduce human health risks from chemical, radiological, or biological contaminants.
 However, treating this water involves using electricity to drive processes or chemical reagents - producing either of which leads to air emissions that reduce the overall health benefits of that water treatment.
 The Water Associated Health and Environmental Air Damages (AHEAD) tool has been developed to quantify the social damages associated with treating drinking water, municipal wastewater, and industrial wastewater.

 The tool is available as Python code and as an .exe file.
-Details and docuemntation can be found on the [Open Science Foundation project page] (https://osf.io/p28ax/).
+Details and docuemntation can be found on the [Open Science Foundation project page](https://osf.io/p28ax/).
 The code can be found on the [GitHub project page](https://github.com/we3lab/water-ahead).

 ## Papers Published Using the Water AHEAD Framework
 **Gingerich, D.B.**; Mauter, M.S., Air Emission Benefits of Biogas Electricity Generation at Municipal Wastewater Treatment Plants, *Environmental Science & Technology*, 2018, *52*(3) 1633-1643.
 [Journal Link](https://pubs.acs.org/doi/abs/10.1021/acs.est.7b03461)